Nawab Mohammad Khan Jogezai

-Nawab Sardar Baz Mohammad Khan Jogezai was a Pashtun tribal elder and the only representative from Baluchistan Province to the Constituent Assembly of Pakistan.
+Nawab Mohammad Khan Jogezai (1884–missing) was a prominent Pashtun tribal leader from Baluchistan Province and the sole representative from the province in the Constituent Assembly of Pakistan.

 Early life

 Jogezai was born to Bangul Khan Jogezai in 1884 at Killa Saifullah.
 In 1906, he was appointed a Sardar of the Bori Tahsil in Loralai District by the Coronation Durbar.
 Under the Sandeman system, these Sardars were paid monthly emoluments in return for maintaining peace in their frontier tracts; Jogezai received Rs.
 1800, as of September 1935.

 Political career

 British India

 In August 1946, Jafar Khan Jamali — then, an upstart leader of the provincial Muslim League — persuaded Jogezai to submit his candidature for representing Baluchistan Province at the Constituent Assembly of India as an independent candidate after Qazi Muhammad Isa, the original League candidate, refused to proceed with his candidature.
 Jogezai's opponent was Abdul Samad Khan Achakzai of the Anjuman-i-Watan Baluchistan, who was supported by the Indian National Congress.
-It appears unlikely that any poll did take place; a pro-League faction of the electorate published public letters including in local newspapers expressing support for Jogezai and soon enough, he had secured a super-majority of over forty signatures against a paltry ten by Achakzai.
-Despite the win, Jogezai abdicated attendance until the Mountbatten Plan sanctioned the creation of Pakistan and its own constituent assembly, obeying the League.
+It appears unlikely that any poll did take place; a pro-League faction of the electorate published public letters in local newspapers expressing support for Jogezai and soon enough, he had secured a super-majority of over forty signatures against a paltry ten by Achakzai.
+Despite the win, he abdicated attendance until the Mountbatten Plan sanctioned the creation of Pakistan and its own constituent assembly, obeying the League's orders.

-During the Partition, he played a significant role in ensuring that the referendum on the province's accession to Pakistan passed smoothly despite opposition from Sardars who were aligned to the Congress or the Khanate of Kalat, preferring outright independence or accession to India.
-Scholars and activists sympathetic to Baloch ethno-nationalist causes narrate that Jogezai, having failed to win the confidence of the electorate in multiple discussions on the accession, had the voting preponed by a day.
+During the Partition, Jogezai played a significant role in ensuring that the referendum on the province's accession to Pakistan passed smoothly despite opposition from Sardars who were either aligned to the Congress or the Khanate of Kalat, and preferred outright independence or accession to India.
+Activists sympathetic to Baloch ethno-nationalist causes claim that Jogezai, having failed to win the confidence of the electorate in multiple discussions on the accession, had the final voting preponed by a day to eliminate dissenters.
 Yet, there was renewed pandemonium with representatives of tribal factions unclear on the implications of accession to their political future and no voting could take place; nonetheless, Jogezai, in connivance with the British Government, declared a successful accession.
-Pro-Pakistan authors concede that the accession was won by manipulations but downplay their significance; Jogezai's declaration of accession without depending on a poll is portrayed as an ingenious strategy to outmaneuver the British Government who had apparently postponed the vote by a day to buy more time for the Indian National Congress.
-Axmann agrees that no voting did take place but finds it impossible to sieve out further truth from these competing claims which fail to agree even on the basics like the strength of the electorate or the date of accession; however, he feels that the accession would have succeeded irrespective of Jogezai's alleged stratagems.
+In contrast, pro-Pakistan authors concede that the accession was won by manipulations but downplay their significance; Jogezai's declaration of accession without depending on a poll is portrayed as an ingenious tribal strategy to outmaneuver the British Government who had apparently postponed the vote by a day to buy more time for the Indian National Congress.
+Martin Axmann, a German scholar specialising in colonial Balochistan, agrees that no meaningful voting did take place but finds it impossible to sieve out further truth from these competing claims — which failed to agree even on the basics like the strength of the electorate or the date of accession — in light of a lack of archival sources; however, he notes that the accession had popular support and would have succeeded irrespective of Jogezai's alleged stratagems.